 Spend your morning amongst the quirky tourist shops filled with the country’s iconic Pippy Longstocking and Scandinavian favourite, Moomins.
 It is also here where you can walk the oldest street in Stockholm called Köpmangatan and if you’re feeling small, head down the narrowest – Mårten Trotzigs Gränd.

-Changing of the guard at The Swedish Royal Palace
+Changing of the Guard at the Royal Palace

-Based on the island of Helgeandsholmen, also in the Gamla Stan (old town), the Swedish Royal Palace is made up of five museums and 1,430 rooms (not all are open to the public).
-However, as we only had 24 hours in Stockholm (and on a budget – entry fee is approx. £12) we visited to watch the spectacular ceremony, The Change of Guard.
-This occurs daily around midday and is completely free!
+Based on the island of Helgeandsholmen, in the Gamla Stan (old town), the Swedish Royal Palace is made up of five museums and 1,430 rooms (not all are open to the public.

 We recommend arriving before 12 noon to get a “front row” view as it soon becomes crowded – even in the freezing Winter months.
 When we were backpacking Stockholm, the official ceremony didn’t start until 12:15 so be prepared to stand in the cold (we could barely feel our toes!)